 An administrative cost may be deducted either by the cost-pooling technique (same percentage from public and equitable shares), or distinctly from the equitable share (but not both cost pool and a distinct cost).
-Admin costs are relatively small - the percentage typically mirrors (or is less than) the LEA's own administrative costs taken from its own Title I-A funding.
+Admin costs are relatively small - the percentage typically mirrors the LEA's own administrative costs taken from its own Title I-A funding.

-\Students who generate funding may or may not be the most at-risk students who receive services (ranked list group receives services).
+Note: "Low-income" students who generate funding may or may not be the most at-risk students who receive services.
+It is the ranked-list, at-risk group that receives services.